Freshwater Molluscan Shells /

 living in nearby reservoirs.

-Locally referred to as "periwinkles", species of the
+Locally referred to as "periwinkles or" "pennywinkles",

-in the eastern half of the United States and southern
+the United States and southern Canada.

 distinguished from Elimia by the presence of a short